humanplayer2/mkmods/homemade/frejas/README.md

 <img src="photos/wired-freja.jpg" width="512" style="display: block; margin: 0 auto"/>

-Later, we bought some HAMA beads for home, as it's an activity she loves in kindergarten.
+Later, we bought some Hama beads for home, as it's an activity she loves in kindergarten.
 We played/designed with those, and I learned how to iron them.

 She also got to play on the cardboard case.